 The flu has several recognizable symptoms that a person will typically experience during the infection.

-In most cases, the flu will clear on its own within a few days to 2 weeks.
+In most cases, the flu will clear on its own within

 - a cough